ALEKS Knowledge Checks: The Complete Guide

 “Chemistry Knowledge Checks are brutal.
 I swear half the questions are things we haven’t even covered yet.”

 Tip: Don’t treat Knowledge Checks like a pop quiz you can “wing.”
 Reviewing your oldest mastered topics before a check is the single best way to avoid losing progress.
+Ten minutes of review on topics from 3-4 weeks ago can save you hours of re-mastery work.

 5. How to Prepare for an ALEKS Knowledge Check

 Walking into an ALEKS Knowledge Check unprepared is one of the easiest ways to lose hard-earned mastery.
-The good news is that with a little planning, you can dramatically improve your chances of keeping your percentage intact — and even increasing it.
+The good news is that with a little planning, you can dramatically improve your chances of keeping your percentage intact—and even increasing it.

 Here’s a proven preparation plan: